MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

 In this lab, you'll look at the benefits of how denormalizing data and aggregates can help us reduce cost and how we can use the change feed to maintain referential integrity on the denormalized data.

-## Prepare your development environment
+## Prepare your Azure Cosmos DB database environment

 If you haven't already prepared the Azure Cosmos DB database where you're working on this lab, follow these steps to do so.
 Otherwise, go to the **Measure performance cost when denormalizing data** section.